 Increases in revenue that are expected due to cross-selling, up-selling, pricing changes, etc.

 A method of testing how sensitive certain outputs in the model are to changes in certain assumptions.

 The offer price divided by the acquirer’s share price.

-Any discount (if any) to the current market price that will be used to determine the # of share the target receives.
+Any discount (if any) to the current market price that will be used to determine the # of shares the target receives.

-The acquirer purchases all the shares for the target (and assumes all assets and liabilities).
+The acquirer purchases all the shares of the target (and assumes all assets and liabilities).